Shri Mahaveer Ji temple

-Shri Mahavir Ji is an important and prominent Jain pilgrimage site situated in Shri Mahaveerji town in Hindaun Block, Karauli district in Rajasthan.
-Given the importance of the religious place, the Indian Railways has specifically developed a railway station under West Central Railway zone by the name of Shri Mahaveerji railway station which is 10 minutes drive from the temple and temple authorities have arranged for regular buses from the station to the temple.
-The temple is visited by millions of Jain and Hindu devotees every year.
+The Shri Mahaveer Ji Temple is major Jain pilgrimage site situated in the Shri Mahaveerji town in Hindaun Block, Karauli district in Rajasthan.

 Main temple

-There are five temples in Shri Mahavirji.
-Atishaya Kshetra Shri Mahavirji is considered one of the miraculous pilgrimages of Jains.
+There are five temples in Shri Mahavira.
+Atishaya Kshetra Shri Mahavira is considered one of the miraculous pilgrimages of Jains.
 This pilgrimage is situated at banks of Gambhir river in Hindaun Block of Karauli district, Rajasthan.
 Built at the bank of a river, this pilgrimage is a prominent centre of devotion for Digambar Jain devotees.
-Chandanpur Mahavirji temple is hailed as the heart of pilgrimages.
+Chandanpur Mahavira temple is hailed as the heart of pilgrimages.
 The temple is visited by millions of Jain and Hindu devotees every year.

 The temple trust extends various charitable and philanthropic services such as a dispensary, aushadhalaya (pharmacy), school, library, rehabilitation centre, promotion and extension of education, cultural and literary activities, scholarships, and research and study in Prakrit language.
 The temple also has a naturopathy and yoga centre.

 History

-The temple was constructed by a Digambar Jain merchant, Shri Amar Chand Bilala, in the 17th century upon the discovery of the idol of Mahavira.
+The temple was constructed by a Digambara Jain merchant, Amar Chand Bilala, in the 17th century upon the discovery of the idol of Mahavira.
 This is a sacred place of the tradition of Jainism.
-Mahavirji also had a Bhattaraka seat which became defunct in 1970.
+Mahavira also had a Bhattaraka seat which became defunct in 1970.